CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Execution-Management/BB_Eclipse_BlueChi.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+In multi-node automotive edge environments, services must be reliably controlled across different devices while complying with functional safety regulations.
+Traditional orchestration tools are not designed for these regulated ecosystems.
+BlueChi leverages the well-proven systemd service manager and extends it to multi-node scenarios with a predefined topology, providing deterministic service lifecycle management suitable for safety-critical domains like transportation.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system